top of page

 Section 5.03 Tournament Lake Selection

 1.Prior to the regularly scheduled November meeting of the current year, the newly elected officers will develop a series of three (3) separate tournament trails to be fished in the upcoming season.
-The three (3) trails will be submitted to the club's current members for a vote by all members, in good standing, via secret ballot.
+The three (3) trails will be submitted to the club's current members for a vote by all members, in good standing.
 The tournament trail that receives the most votes will be posted immediately on the club website with all necessary information

 2.Any date changes will be included on the CCBC website by the CCBC communications director prior to the tournament.